koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_34_img1.md

+# Slide 34 of Lecture 12 contains information about img1
 The image features a large central blue circle surrounded by various icons and illustrations connected via double-headed blue arrows.

 1. **Central Circle:**